Election Stress Disorder Is A Thing — Here's How To Cope

 As the 2020 election crawls closer and closer, you may feel a heightened sense of anxiety.
 Actually who am I kidding — you’re definitely feeling a heightened sense of anxiety.
 And you’re not alone.
-You’re experiencing something known as Election Stress Disorder… and it’s not pretty.
+You’re experiencing something known as Election Stress Disorder…and it’s not pretty.

-Steven Stosny, PhD, founder of CompassionPower, first coined the term during the tumultuous 2016 election (that I try oh so hard to forget).
+Steven Stosny, PhD, founder of CompassionPower, first coined the term during the tumultuous 2016 election (that I try oh-so-hard to forget).
 And while it’s not a diagnosable ailment, he says this year, it’s even worse.
 That’s because before everyone and their mothers had iPhones, you’d only watch political news on the news, and at limited times.
 Now, thanks to technology, we’re inundated with politics and distressing news 24/7 — thus, Election Stress Disorder is born.

 Advertisement

 Of course, ESD is also likely heightened right now because of… *gestures vaguely at 2020*.
-It’s a side effect of our inability to control issues, including the COVID-19 pandemic, the wildfires raging on the West coast, and the ongoing evidence of violence against vulnerable communities, including Black and trans people.
-This makes us feel powerless, Dr. Stosny says.
+It’s a side effect of our inability to control issues, including the COVID-19 pandemic, the wildfires raging on the West Coast, and the ongoing violence against vulnerable communities, including Black and trans people.
+This makes us feel powerless, Dr. Stosny said.

 Those in marginalized populations may have a heightened sense of Election Stress Disorder, due to the significant repercussions this upcoming election could have on immigration, police reform, and the LGBTQ+ community.

-“The main thing is to recognize that we’re all feeling it,” Alfiee Breland-Noble, PhD, psychologist, author, founder of mental health nonprofit the AAKOMA Project and host of the podcast "Couched in Color with Dr. Alfiee," tells Refinery29.
+“The main thing is to recognize that we’re all feeling it,” Alfiee Breland-Noble, PhD, psychologist, author, founder of mental health nonprofit the AAKOMA Project and host of the podcast "Couched In Color with Dr. Alfiee," told Refinery29.
 “The stress is not unique to any one individual, because there’s so much riding on the outcome regardless of your political affiliation.”

-Election stress is especially draining because there’s almost no refuge, Dr. Breland-Noble adds.
+Election stress is especially draining because there’s almost no refuge, Dr. Breland-Noble added.
 “You can’t go to anybody and complain.
-The people who agree with your political viewpoints are stressed about the same things you are,” she says.
+The people who agree with your political viewpoints are stressed about the same things you are,” she said.
 And the people who disagree with you?
 Trying to talk sense into them will probably only raise your stress levels even more.

 With the right tools, though, we can protect ourselves from the damaging effects of ESD.
 It just takes intention and commitment.
-Ahead, we lay out nine strategies that are designed to help ease your tension and protect your body from the effects of Election Day Stress.
+Ahead, we lay out nine strategies that are designed to help ease your tension.
 We can’t promise you’ll feel totally zen in the days leading up to Election Day — but you’ll be inching a little closer to calm.
 And in 2020, we’ll take what we can get.

 Advertisement